 There are a number of advantages to using submaximal HIIT workouts:

-1. Training at submaximal HIIT intensities places less stress on the muscular and physiological systems, compared with “maximal” or “Supra maximal” HIIT workouts.
+Because the intensity is slightly below VO2max intensity, this places less stress on your muscular and physiological systems, compared with “maximal” or “Supra maximal” HIIT workouts.

 4. Reduced submaximal blood lactate concentrations

 In addition to improvements in VO2max, training at these intensities appears to be particularly important for improving endurance exercise performance.
 Importantly, it can also reduce blood lactate concentrations, at submaximal intensities.

 In fact, research has shown that training at these intensities, allows athletes to race at faster speeds, or power outputs, without increasing blood lactate concentrations.
 Interestingly, these improvements occur independently of any changes in VO2max (Acevado and Goldfarb 1989; Londere 1997).
 Suggesting, that it increases your ability to sustain higher work intensities.

 Training in this way places a significant training stimulus on both maximal aerobic capacity and lactate threshold.